 West Exe School regularly celebrates the success of all students in a variety of ways as we recognise that focussing on success and positive outcomes is essential to developing a positive culture and ethos across the school.
-West Exe School wishes to recognise the vast majority of students make positive behaviour choices everyday, listed below are the ways we celebrate success with students, parents and staff during the academic year.
+We recognise that the individual develops a sense of belonging to our West Exe community, and a sense of self through the celebrations of success across the curriculum and wider areas of school life.
+West Exe School wishes to recognise the vast majority of students make positive behaviour choices every day.

-- 2.1 Merits -Merits are used by all staff to reward positive behaviour are given through Class Charts in the following categories:
+Listed below are the ways we celebrate success with students, parents and staff during the academic year.

-- Homework submitted on time
+Merits

-- Excellent effort
+Merits are used by all staff to reward positive behaviour.
+These are given through Bromcom in the following categories:

-- Excellent progress
+- Tutor: Extended practice submitted on time

-- Six student attributes
+- Tutor: correct uniform

-- House week
+- Tutor: equipment

-- Focus Week
+- Kind

-- Tutee of the fortnight
+- Adaptable

-- Extra-curricular contributions
+- Resilient

-- Represent the school
+- Curious

-- Equipment prepared to learn
+- Ambitious

-- Correct appearance, uniform and jewellery
+- Proud

-2.2- Merit Badges
+Merit Badges